Clifford Neural Layers for PDE Modeling: Background: Clifford algebras

 where $\wedge$ is the exterior or wedge product.
-The asymmetric quantity $x \wedge y = - y \wedge x$ is associated with the \textit{bivector}, which can be interpreted as an oriented plane segment as shown in Figure~\ref{fig:bivector} for vectors $x$ and $y$.
+The asymmetric quantity $x \wedge y = - y \wedge x$ is associated with the \textit{bivector}, which can be interpreted as an oriented plane segment as shown in Figure~\ref{fig:bivector}.
 A unit bivector $i_2$, spanned by the (orthonormal) basis vectors $e_1$ and $e_2$ is determined by the product: